Get-Tony/ansible_runner_kit/README.md

     **/ssh_key

-To start using ARK, run the ark.py script with the desired command and options.
-For example, to list available playbooks:
+To start using ARK, run the ark script with the desired command and options.

+Ensure you are in the project directory before running the script.

+Make ARK executable:

+    chmod +x ark

+List available playbooks:

-    python3 ark.py run
+    ./ark run

 For detailed information about ARK commands and options, refer to the ARK Command Summary.